katiekloss/jellyfin-plugin-doviremux/README.md

   - Replace `IncludeAncestorIds` with the ID of the parent item you want to remux.
 Usually you can open its page in Jellyfin and take the value of the `id` parameter in the address bar.
 If you later want to remux **everything**, leave that property completely empty and restart Jellyfin.
 - Restart Jellyfin
 - Run the "Remux Dolby Vision MKVs" scheduled task
-- Run a library scan to detect (and merge) the resulting MP4s
+- Run a library scan to detect the resulting MP4s
+- If you don't want the remuxed versions to appear as their own items in the library, use the separate [Merge Versions plugin](https://github.com/danieladov/jellyfin-plugin-mergeversions)
+  - This used to be core functionality, but the other plugin does it better

 ## Roadmap
 - [x] Generate remuxed MP4s
-- [x] Merge remuxes into the original item (as a new "Version" in the Jellyfin UI)
+- [x] ~~Merge remuxes into the original item (as a new "Version" in the Jellyfin UI)~~ *out of scope*
 - [ ] Add a configuration page because XML sucks
 - [ ] Add some additional options for constraining what to remux
 - [ ] Use dovi_tool to convert profile 7.6 to 8.1, if your TV *really* sucks like mine